Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

             limit_test_batches: 10

-whereas the configuration files after the subcommand would be:
+whereas the configuration files passed after the subcommand would be:

 .. code-block:: bash